 - 5. Read the End User License Agreement (EULA) and the Privacy Policy.
 The text is displayed in the command line window.
 Press the space bar to view the next text segment.
 Then, when prompted, enter the following values: - a.
 Enter y if you understand and accept the terms of the EULA.
 Enter n if you do not accept the terms of the EULA.
-To use Kaspersky Security Center Linux, you must accept the terms of the EULA. - b.
+To use Kaspersky Security Center, you must accept the terms of the EULA. - b.
 Enter y if you understand and accept the terms of the Privacy Policy, and you agree that your data will be handled and transmitted (including to third countries) as described in the Privacy Policy.
 Enter n if you do not accept the terms of the Privacy Policy.
-To use Kaspersky Security Center Linux, you must accept the terms of the Privacy Policy. - 6.
+To use Kaspersky Security Center, you must accept the terms of the Privacy Policy. - 6.
 Select Primary cluster node as an Administration Server installation mode. - 7.
 When prompted, enter the following settings: - a.
 Enter the local path to the mount point of the state share. - b.
 Enter the local path to the mount point of the data share. - c.
 Choose a failover cluster connectivity mode: through a secondary network adapter or an external load balancer. - d.
 If you use a secondary network adapter, enter its name. - e.
 When you are prompted to enter the Administration Server DNS name or static IP address, enter the IP address of the secondary network adapter or the IP address of the external load balancer. - f.
+Enter the Administration Server port number.
+By default, port 14000 is used. - g.
 Enter the Administration Server SSL port number.
-By default, port 13000 is used. - g.
-Evaluate the approximate number of devices that you intend to manage: - If you have from 1 to 100 networked devices, enter 1. - If you have from 101 to 1000 networked devices, enter 2. - If you have more than 1000 networked devices, enter 3. - h.
+By default, port 13000 is used. - h.
+Evaluate the approximate number of devices that you intend to manage: - If you have from 1 to 100 networked devices, enter 1. - If you have from 101 to 1000 networked devices, enter 2. - If you have more than 1000 networked devices, enter 3. - i.
 Enter the security group name for services.
-By default, the kladmins group is used. - i.
+By default, the kladmins group is used. - j.
 Enter the account name to start the Administration Server service.
-The account must be a member of the entered security group.
-By default, the 'ksc' account is used. - j.
-Enter the account name to start other services.
 The account must be a member of the entered security group.
 By default, the 'ksc' account is used.